Workforce Data and Reports

 The need for hospice and palliative services is growing rapidly as the population increases and ages and as both hospice and palliative care become more accepted and desired by the population.
 Hospice and palliative medicine (HPM) is a relatively new physician specialty.
 Given the time needed to increase the supply of specialty trained physicians, it was important to assess future needs now to guide future growth.

-In 2015, the George Washington University Health Workforce Institute in collaboration with AAHPM began a workforce study on the supply, distribution, need and demand for hospice and palliative medicine physicians.
+The George Washington University Health Workforce Institute in collaboration with AAHPM conducted workforce studies on the supply, distribution, need and demand for hospice and palliative medicine physicians.

 The current state of the workforce is described by the resources below: